PivotTable — Smart UI JavaScript API

 Default value

-<smart-pivot-table drill-down-data-export=''></smart-pivot-table>
+<smart-pivot-table drill-down-data-export=""></smart-pivot-table>

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-const pivottable = document.querySelector('smart-pivot-table');
+const el = document.querySelector('smart-pivot-table');

-let drillDownDataExport = pivottable.drillDownDataExport;
+const drillDownDataExport = el.drillDownDataExport;

 Specifies or retrieves the file name used when exporting data from the drill-down table.
 This determines the default name of the exported file generated during the export operation.